 by JJ Jones

 Vic Firth says they’re, “Not just a brush… Not just a mallet!”
-The new Bru-llet marries the elements of both a brush and mallet, and with a length, bristle width, and size and density of the foam mallet head, designed specifically for the cajon.
-It took me a minute to figure out the best way to hold them, and get used to how stiff the bristles are.
-But as I kept playing, I started to appreciate that the foam mallet head gets a loud bass tone, thus saving the heel of your right hand from the constant hitting of bass notes.
+The new Bru-llet marries the elements of both a brush and mallet, and with a length, bristle width, and size/density of a foam mallet head designed specifically for the cajon.
+It took me a minute to figure out the best way to hold them, and to get used to how stiff the bristles are.
+But, as I kept playing I started to appreciate that the foam mallet head gets a loud bass tone, thus saving the heel of your right hand from the constant hitting of bass notes.
 And the stiffness of the brush bristles actually became one of my favorite elements since it meant not only could I get a “stirring-the-soup” kind of sound like with a typical wire brush, but because there’s a lot of rebound, I could do things I couldn’t normally do with wire brushes like rolls.

-The other thing I enjoyed immensely about the Bru-llets was hitting the top edge of the cajon with the wooden shaft of the stick.
-I could get such a satisfying crack (I put gaffers tape on the cajon edge to preserve it from denting!) that I could not otherwise get with just my hands.
+Another thing I enjoyed with the Bru-llets was hitting the top edge of the cajon with the wooden shaft of the stick.
+I could get such a satisfying crack (I put gaffers tape on the cajon edge to preserve it from denting!) that I could never get with just my hands.